akaFelipee/akaFelipee/README.md

+NEW USER ALERT lmao
-- 👋 Hi, I’m @akaFelipee
+- 👋 Hi, I’m @akaFelipee ou just "Felipee"
 - 👀 I’m interested in ... learn
 - 🌱 I’m currently learning ... everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... idk
 - 📫 How to reach me ...
-DM
+DM (or Twitter)

 <!---
 akaFelipee/akaFelipee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.